-Thus $\theta$ is the only necessary parameter to restore the structure geometry and will be define the so-called \textit{degree of the deformation} (further we will use the term \textit{deformation angle} for $\theta$ and the $\theta$\textit{-material} (or \textit{-cell}) for the corresponding metamaterial configuration).
+Thus, $\theta$ is the only necessary parameter to restore the structure geometry and will define the \textit{degree of deformation} (we will use below the terms \textit{deformation angle} for $\theta$ and $\theta$\textit{-material} (or \textit{-cell}) for the corresponding metamaterial configuration).

-For the reader's convenience, we will analytically describe the deformation using a cubic cell as an initial (Fig. \ref{fig:unitcell}(b)).
-In some places of the Article, we will use the description of the deformation, in which the original cell (Fig. \ref{fig:unitcell}(c)) is taken as the initial one, but we will indicate it separately.
+We describe analytically the deformation using a cubic cell as the initial one (Fig. \ref{fig:unitcell}(b)).
+Wherever we may have to refer to the original cell (Fig. \ref{fig:unitcell}(c)) as to the initial one, this will be specially indicated.